9 Foods That Fight Cellulite—and 4 That Make It Worse

 Best: Dark chocolate

 Any foods that deliver anti-inflammatory nutrients and hydration will help battle cellulite, says Kristin Kirkpatrick, MS, RDN, manager of wellness nutrition services at Cleveland Clinic.
-They’ll also improve your skin’s integrity.
+She adds that they will also improve your skin’s integrity.

 Best: Leafy greens